 5) Under the scheme, do I have to pay back the money I ‘saved’ after my five-year period is up?

-No, although this was true under the previous rules, which were abolished for researchers in 1998 and everyone else in 2002.
+No, although this was true under the previous rules of the scheme, which were abolished for researchers in 1998 and everyone else in 2002.
 The remaining elements of this requirement were finally removed in 2011 with some very few exceptions for individuals who have been out of the Danish tax system for three to five years.
 For the vast majority of people the rule no longer holds.

 6) If I leave the country during the five-year period and then return, can I continue to pay the lower tax rate?